A safety kit is essential for any household. Here are the 10 items you need to keep your family safe.

 #1.
 Fire extinguisher

 A fire extinguisher is a vital item in any safety kit.
 It is used to put out small fires quickly, before they can spread and cause serious damage or injury.
 If a fire does break out, it’s important to act quickly and safely.
+Remember, never try to fight a fire if it’s too large or if it is spreading rapidly.
+In these cases, evacuate the area, take your emergency kit with you, and call 911 immediately.

+When choosing a fire extinguisher, be sure to get the right type and size for your specific needs.
 An ABC-rated extinguisher is usually the best choice, as it is effective against most common types of fires.
 Additionally, check the instructions on the side of the extinguisher to make sure you know how to use it properly.

 #2.
 Multiple Light Sources